University of Virginia School of Medicine: Historical Timeline

-Reputation

-In 2021, U.S. News & World Report ranked the UVA School of Medicine 29th in the nation for research and 6th for primary care.
-UVA is one of just five schools in the mid-Atlantic region, including Johns Hopkins University, Duke University, and University of North Carolina at Chapel Hill, to be included in the Top 30 in the research category.

 Facilities

 The School of Medicine is affiliated with the University of Virginia Health System.

 The UVA Hospital is a large tertiary care hospital with more than 500 beds, not including a 45-bed neonatal intensive care unit and 20-bed nursery.
 The Children's Hospital is served by the Newborn Emergency Transport System (NETS), which transports critically ill newborns and pediatrics from all over the surrounding area and states back to UVA.
 The hospital is a Level I trauma center and is accessible by ambulance as well as Pegasus, UVA Health System's air and ground transport service for critically ill and injured patients.
 As an academic medical center, patients at UVA are treated by physicians who are also faculty members at the UVA School of Medicine.

-The Claude Moore Health Sciences Library serves the School of Medicine and the Health System and is located within the Medical Center.
+The Claude Moore Health Sciences Library opened in 2014 and serves the School of Medicine and the Health System.
+The library is located within the Medical Center.

 From years 2016–2019, UVA Hospital was named the number 1 hospital in Virginia.

-Clinical education
+Clinical education and learning societies

 UVA utilizes a unique "Next Generation" integrated curriculum that allows medical students to spend more time in the clinic by condensing the first 2 years of classes into 1.5 years.
-Students then take Step 1 before entering the clinic in the spring of their second year.
+Uniquely, students enter Clerkship and take Step 1 and Step 2 together in their fourth year.
 UVA features accredited programs (via the Accreditation Council for Graduate Medical Education) of resident and fellowship education in general, specialty, and subspecialty fields.

+Upon matriculation, students are divided into one of four learning communities.
+Reed College, Hunter College, Dunglinson College, and Pinn College are each named after influential UVA SOM alumni.